 Header file pathto where the SoundBanks are generated.

 Your Wwise project uses a licensed plug-in which hasn't been included yet in your AkSoundEngine dynamic library.
 See Adding Plug-ins.

 Using Unity for Mac, upon importing the Integration, the Unity Console might display many errors that say:

 - Multiple plug-ins with the same name 'aksoundengine' (found at 'Assets/Wwise/API/Runtime/Plugins/Mac/Release/AkSoundEngine.bundle' and 'Assets/Wwise/API/Runtime/Plugins/Mac/Debug/AkSoundEngine.bundle').
 That means one or more plug-ins are set to be compatible with Editor.
 Only one plug-in at a time can be used by Editor.

 These errors can be safely ignored, as the installation process will properly activate the correct plug-ins.

-The Wwise Launcher will fail to integrate Wwise into or migrate Wwise in a Unity project that has Google Play Services installed when the build target is set to Android.
+The Audiokinetic Launcher will fail to integrate Wwise into or migrate Wwise in a Unity project that has Google Play Services installed when the build target is set to Android.
 To workaround this limitation, open the Unity project, set the build target to a non-Android platform, close Unity, and restart the integration or migration via the Launcher.